DRIP VS. POUR OVER COFFEE: WHAT’S THE DIFFERENCE?

 Gooseneck kettles feature a unique spout that gives you more control over your pour to ensure evenly saturated grounds.
 KitchenAid® gooseneck kettles offer precise pour control with the addition of three unique flow rate settings to quickly and easily adjust your pouring rate for a range of brews.

 According to the National Coffee Association, the optimal coffee brewing temperature range is between 195 and 205℉.
 Help ensure your water is at the optimal temperature with a gooseneck kettle featuring a built-in thermometer or an electric gooseneck kettle with variable temperature control.
-The Variable Temperature Selector on the KitchenAid® Precision Gooseneck Digital Kettle lets you select your desired brewing temperature customizable in one degree increments ranging from 140-212℉, with the option to hold for 30 minutes.
+The Variable Temperature Selector on the KitchenAid® Precision Gooseneck Digital Kettle lets you select your desired brewing temperature customizable in one degree increments ranging from 140–212℉, with the option to hold for 30 minutes.
+Learn more about different types of kettles.

 COFFEE GRINDER